From Stone to 3D: A Brief History and Evolution of Puzzles

 5.1.
 Concept and first examples

-3D puzzles represent a step forward in the evolution of the conventional puzzle.
-Instead of simply fitting pieces together on a two-dimensional plane, the user builds a three-dimensional structure that can replicate monuments, buildings, vehicles or other shapes:
+3D puzzles represent a step forward in the evolution of conventional puzzles.
+Instead of simply fitting pieces together on a two-dimensional plane, users construct a three-dimensional structure that can replicate monuments, buildings, vehicles, or other shapes:

 Base structure : Made of foam or plastic, covered with pieces of cardboard or other material.